CornerlessCube/phone-input/README.md

 # Live phone number formatter

-This is a demo of the live formatter script I wrote.
+This is a utility for formatting phone numbers as you type.
 It uses `libphonenumber-js` for formatting.

 So what does this script do?